In 2018, eight country based residential colleges and one city based residential college will provide boarding services for country students.

 - Merredin Residential College

-- Moora Residential College (due to close in 2019)
+- Moora Residential College

 - Narrogin Residential College